wemiibidun/tin_dog_project/README.md

 ## Project Aim
-The aim of this project was to create a clone of a website to showcase my knowledge of HTML, CSS and Bootstrap
+The aim of this project was to design a one page website for connecting with dogs and dog owners around a specific location.
+This is just a front end project.

 ## Screenshot
 ![Sample image](https://github.com/wemiibidun/tin_dog_project/blob/master/tin_dog.png)